cairo-book/cairo-book/src/appendix-01-keywords.md

 The following list contains keywords that are reserved for current or future use by the Cairo language.

-There are three keyword categories:
+There are two keyword categories:

 - strict
 - reserved

-Also there are special purpose functions:

-- built-in functions
+There is a third category, which are functions from the core library.
+While their names are not reserved, they are not recommended to be used as names of any items to follow good practices.

 ---